Yashasri-g/-PricingLandingPage/README.md

 Open the index.html file in a web browser to view the pricing page.
 Feel free to explore the code and customize it according to your needs.

+###DEMO
+For demo you can refer to this live page [https://yashasri-g.github.io/-PricingLandingPage/] click here

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.